 You can make the spice mixture in advance.
 Store the spices in a small jar or airtight container with a tight lid for up to two months.

-How to Make Blackened Tuna Steaks
+How to Make Blackened Tuna Steak

 Rinse defrosted tuna under cold running water; pat dry with a paper towel.